pkcktkksh98/Flowers102_Classification/README.md

 - **Insight:** The model correctly ignores background foliage, indicating robust generalization.

 ## 🚀 How to Run
-1. Install dependencies: `pip install -r requirements.txt`
-2. Open `notebooks/02_Training.ipynb` in Google Colab (Enable GPU).
+1. Open `notebooks/02_Training.ipynb` in Google Colab (Enable GPU).
-3. Run all cells to download data and train.
+2. Run all cells to download data and train.

 ## 🔮 Future Work (If I had more time)
 - **Test Time Augmentation (TTA):** To further improve confidence on ambiguous samples.